What is functional nutrition?

 Now you know the basics—functional nutrition is based on functional medicine, aiming to treat all body systems.
 It does this by addressing the root cause of the symptoms rather than the symptoms themselves.

-So now, let’s review how it works in practice.
+So now, let’s review how functional nutrition works in practice.

 A person visits their doctor complaining of abdominal discomfort, diarrhea, and bloating.
 While a standard diet or nutrition expert may suggest a particular meal plan, a functional medicine dietician would likely run more tests.